-CSU Channel Islands ITS will review the results of address space scanning.
+Channel Islands T&I will review the results of address space scanning.
 This information will be used to assess demographic information about the University's computing environment, such as the types and kinds of devices being operated on the University network.
 This information will also be used to note changes to the computing environment.
 The information may also be used in response to an incident for containment or forensic purposes.

-CSU Channel Islands ITS Security Incident Response Team (SIRT) will review the results of system vulnerability scans monthly.
+Channel Islands T&I Security Incident Response Team (SIRT) will review the results of system vulnerability scans on a monthly basis.
 The information will be used to assess and mitigate security risks on the scanned systems.